vmware-tanzu/tanzu-dev-portal/content/guides/microservices/api-first-development.md

 ## Step 5: Generate Client/Server Scaffolding for Spring Boot

 To jump-start the API development process, a command-line tool can be used to generate artifacts for both the client and server side.
 This guide demonstrates the process for Spring Boot as an example:
-* server-side - project scaffolding, including Spring Boot artifacts for controller, model and api, as well as configuration and the Maven POM file
+* server-side - project scaffolding, including Spring Boot artifacts for controller, model and API, as well as configuration and the Maven POM file
 * client-side - model to be used by the client, in their language of choice

 The example below uses the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) from [OpenAPITools](https://openapitools.org/).